 In order to deal with contemporary experiences and impacts of Family violence we need to dig out its colonial roots and re-establish healthier ways of relating.
 This also means that government agencies need to stop reinforcing colonial abusive systems in working with our people.

-— Leonie Pihama (@kaupapamaori) December 16, 2018Join us and get a free copy
+— Leonie Pihama (@kaupapamaori) December 16, 2018Join us and help us hire new

 If we turn the clock back a further 20 years before ‘Once Were Gardeners’, we get to Moana Jackson’s ‘He Whaipaanga Hou’ report on the criminal justice system and Māori.
 Sadly, after three decades not only have we made zero progress, but the incarceration rates for Māori have actually worsened.
 Moana was very clear – racism and cultural denigration are both a part of the wider causative factors at play.
 As the government prepares to shift itself into gear for dealing to violence against women, it must join us in acknowledging the role of state colonial violence upon whānau Māori, and actively and vocally resist the perpetuation of racist colonial stereotypes carried through the media and state agencies.